linsight/react-keyboard-event-handler/README.md

 ### Key alias

 Key alias provide any easy way to specify common key sets.
-It is useful when you want handles multiple keys and put the handling logic for each keys inside one handler callback function.
+It is useful when you want to handle multiple keys and put all handling logic for each key inside the handler callback function.

 ```
 <KeyboardEventHandler